pitamash/ufanisi/README.md

         }
 ```

-# Get All Shipments Request
+## Get All Shipments Request
+- Request for all shipments.
+You can set maximum number of responses and order by given values.
 ``` php
     function getShipments(){
             $data= array();